songthienll/Detecting-AI-and-real-images/README.md

 ## Dataset

 The dataset consists of real images and AI-generated images (e.g., from diffusion models).
 Due to its large size, it is not included in the repository.
-You can download a sample dataset from [this link](https://www.kaggle.com/datasets/songthien/ai-and-real-images) or create a similar dataset yourself.
+You can download my dataset from [this link](https://www.kaggle.com/datasets/songthien/ai-and-real-images) or create a similar dataset yourself.